 A dive bar/walk down memory lane is filled with pinball machines and video games.
 Plus the bar is filled with alcohol and beer just for grown-ups.

 Head back in time at Attaboy, a favorite local speakeasy-style bar.
-It can be tricky to find, but once you’re in, the drinks are perfect for a low-key evening or a follow up to a night on the town.
+It can be tricky to find, but once you’re in; the drinks are perfect for a relaxed evening or a follow up to a night on the town.

-Hipster casual meets classic bar with an upscale frat house feel and a whole lot of craft beers.
+Hipster casual meets classic bar with an upscale frat house feels and a whole lot of craft beers.

 If you want something nice, but not too fancy, then Murray Hill has you covered.

-While many hotel bars are just quick places for travelers to grab a drink, Pod 39 is a great place for dates as the place is lively but allows for conversation and romance with great views of the Empire State Building and wide variety of cocktails.
+While many hotel bars are just quick places for travelers to grab a drink; Pod 39 is a great place for dates as the place; is lively but allows for conversation and romance, with great views of the Empire State Building and a wide variety of cocktails.

-The McKittrick Hotel’s outdoor rooftop garden and bar conjure up images of magical wonderland’s and the bar’s offerings are also a big deal so make a reservation and be prepared to be nothing short of entranced.
+The McKittrick Hotel’s outdoor rooftop garden and bar, conjure up images of magical wonderland’s and the bar’s offerings, are also a big deal to make a reservation and be prepared to be nothing short of entrancing.